pascalmcme/pands-project-2021/README.md

 | Sepal-Width F-Test                                                          |
 | F_onewayResult(statistic=47.36446140299382, pvalue=1.3279165184572242e-16)  |

 My result allow me to reject the null hpyothesis that the measurements are the same for the different classes of Iris.
-Taking the petal width test as an example, the F statistic is 1179, and the chances of observing this result if there are no differences in measurmenets across the classes is 3.05*e^-91.
+Taking the petal width test as an example, the F statistic is 1179, and the probability of observing this result if there are no differences in measurmenets across the classes is 3.05*e^-91.